This is a potential security issue, you are being redirected to https://nvd.nist.gov

-Security Controls and Assessment Procedures for Federal Information Systems and Organizations
+Security and Privacy Controls for Federal Information Systems and Organizations

 Information system management functionality includes, for example, functions necessary to administer databases, network components, workstations, or servers, and typically requires privileged user access.
 The separation of user functionality from information system management functionality is either physical or logical.
 Organizations implement separation of system management-related functionality from user functionality by using different computers, different central processing units, different instances of operating systems, different network addresses, virtualization techniques, or combinations of these or other methods, as appropriate.
 This type of separation includes, for example, web administrative interfaces that use separate authentication methods for users of any other information system resources.
 Separation of system and user functionality may include isolating administrative interfaces on different domains and with additional access controls.

 INTERFACES FOR NON-PRIVILEGED USERS

 The information system prevents the presentation of information system management-related functionality at an interface for non-privileged users.Supplemental Guidance: This control enhancement ensures that administration options (e.g., administrator privileges) are not available to general users (including prohibiting the use of the grey-out option commonly used to eliminate accessibility to such information).
 Such restrictions include, for example, not presenting administration options until users establish sessions with administrator privileges.